Prepayment meters - all you need to know

-There are about six million pre-payment meters in households across the UK and they work rather like a pay-as-you-go mobile phone.
+There are about six million prepayment meters in households across the UK, and they work in a similar way to a pay-as-you-go mobile phone.

 In other words, you pay for your energy up front instead of by quarterly bill or monthly direct debit.
 And if there is no credit in the meter, there is no energy supply to the home.

 If a customer is in debt with their energy supplier, prepayment meters could be installed to manage their arrears.
 If there is a switch to a prepayment meter, the person in arrears will pay off the money they owe in small amounts, as well as for the units of energy that they use.

 A prepayment meter can help a customer budget their energy use but it can also be one of the most expensive ways to pay for gas and electricity.
 Running a quote on our energy channel will allow you to see which prepayment tariffs could best suit your usage, while also helping to bring down the amount you pay for your energy bills.

 When you get to the question “How do you usually pay?” you should select 'Prepayment Meter' from the drop-down list.
 Doing so means your results will include prepayment tariffs alongside credit tariff alternatives.

 Some smart cards allow you to top up with credit online, but you usually load your key or card with credit at the Post Office or a PayPoint or Payzone shop.

 Your energy supplier should give you a list and it's a good idea to note down the nearest shops and their opening hours in case you need to charge your meter in a hurry.